-- CO 1 -Explained the types of tourism in Tamil Nadu. - CO 2 -Described the role of Tamil Nadu government in the promotion of Tourism. - CO 3 Understood the various training facilities associated with Tourism industry - CO 4 Described the tourist attractions in Tamil Nadu. - CO 5 -Will get benefit from the employment and entrepreneurial opportunities in Tamil Nadu.
+- CO 1 -Explain the types of tourism in Tamil Nadu. - CO 2 -Describe the role of Tamil Nadu government in the promotion of Tourism. - CO 3 -List out the various training facilities associated with Tourism industry - CO 4 -Describe the tourist attractions in Tamil Nadu. - CO 5 -Examine the employment and entrepreneurial opportunities in Tamil Nadu.